turboderp/exllama/README.md

 - No support for v1 models without groupsize
 - All the models I've tested are groupsize 128.
 Other groupsizes should work in theory, though
 - Models converted with act-order won't work yet.
 They may load but output will be garbage
-- I've enountered models with nonstandard layouts and datatypes (e.g. float32 embedding table).
+- I've encountered models with nonstandard layouts and datatypes (e.g. float32 embedding table).
 It'll take a while to make sure all the possible permutations are supported.

 ## How to